 He ghostwrote and edited much of the denomination’s 1985 book, Breaking the Silence, Overcoming the Fear - Resources in Homophobia Education.
 He served as the second national coordinator and treasurer of Presbyterians for Lesbian & Gay Concerns, overseeing its acquiring not-for-profit status with the IRS and writing the first annual report accepted by a Presbyterian General Assembly in 1979.
 As editor of its newsletter for three years, he gave the publication its name, More Light, now known as the More Light Update, from which More Light churches that are welcoming of LGBT people get their name.
 He continued to serve the More Light Update as columnist and guest editor and writer of semi-annual prayerbooks and collections of resource materials.
 He has also written two youth curricula for a consortium of churches, including the PC(USA), on worship and on racism, and edited two others on evangelism and 1 and 2 Samuel.

-Glaser has been editor of Open Hands since 1998, a U.S./Canadian ecumenical quarterly magazine for congregations in seven denominations that are welcoming of lesbian, gay, bisexual, and transgender persons.
-Previously, he was news reporter and then news editor of Frontiers, a gay newsmagazine in Los Angeles that is also distributed nationally.
+For five years (1998-2002), Glaser was editor of Open Hands, a U.S./Canadian ecumenical quarterly magazine for one thousand congregations that are welcoming of lesbian, gay, bisexual, and transgender persons, sponsored by welcoming programs in seven denominations in the U.S. and Canada.
+Earlier he was news reporter and then news editor of Frontiers, a gay newsmagazine out of Los Angeles.

 Chris has served in a variety of parish, campus, and youth ministries and as a member of countless church committees.
-For two years he chaired the Spiritual Advisory Committee of AIDS Project Los Angeles.
-Presently he serves on the board of the newly-formed Southern Association for Gender Education, Inc., as an ally of transgender people.
+As a volunteer, he has chaired the Spiritual Advisory Committee of AIDS Project Los Angeles, has been a board member of the Southern Association for Gender Education, Inc., as an ally of transgender people, and is presently on the advisory board of The Incarnation Institute for Sex & Faith.
+From 2001 to 2005, he served part-time as Spiritual Leader of the interfaith Midtown Spiritual Community.

 (This biographical statement provided by Chris Glaser.)